Welcome to the Office of College Counseling

-Note: We will process transcript request as quickly as possible, but please allow a minimum of 3-5 school days for unofficial transcripts and 7-10 school days for official transcripts to colleges.
+Note: We process transcript requests as quickly as possible, but please allow a minimum of 3-5 school days for unofficial transcripts and 7-10 school days for official transcripts to colleges.
 Before requesting a transcript, please review the Transcript FAQs HERE.

 What is the difference between unweighted and weighted GPA?

-Great Hearts Academies will weight all Honors courses with an extra point (on a 5.0 scale) to be used in calculating a weighted GPA for high school students.
-When printing transcripts, academies will provide both a weighted and an unweighted GPA (on a 4.0 scale).
-For schools with Juniors and/or Seniors, a School Profile will be attached that includes a GPA distribution chart.
-On it, the highest weighted and unweighted GPAs in a particular class (i.e. Class of 2021) will be disclosed.
+Great Hearts Academies weights all high school Honors courses with an extra point (on a 5.0 scale) and uses that number to calculated a weighted GPA for high school students.
+On transcripts, academies provide both a weighted and an unweighted GPA (on a 4.0 scale).
+For Juniors and/or Seniors, a School Profile will be attached that includes a GPA distribution chart where highest weighted and unweighted GPAs in a particular class (i.e. Class of 2021) will be disclosed.

 Many colleges and universities (especially out-of-state) will recalculate GPAs using their own scale and weighting system, on which our students’ courses would be labeled as Honors.
 Some colleges and universities will accept the highest GPA reported and others will use only the unweighted GPA.
 By reporting both a weighted and an unweighted GPA, we are giving Great Hearts students the recognition for their Honors coursework, and we are showing colleges the rigor of our curriculum, thus giving them the necessary tools to properly evaluate our students.